clojure-emacs/cider/doc/up_and_running.md

 ## Connect to a running nREPL server

-You can go to your project's directory in a terminal and type there:
+Go to your project's directory in a terminal and type there:

 ```
 $ lein repl